-Today’s Wonder of the Day was inspired by anna from , . anna Wonders, “what happens when you are nerves?”
+Today’s Wonder of the Day was inspired by anna. anna Wonders, “what happens when you are nerves?”
 Thanks for WONDERing with us, anna!

-The score is tied and you're at the free-throw line with two shots and a chance to win the game.
-You’re on the borderline of getting an A in your history class and the final exam that will determine your grade is ten minutes from now.
-It's almost your turn to stand in front of the class and present your science project.
+You’re at the free-throw line with two shots and a chance to win the game.
+You’re about to take a big test in history class.
+You’re standing in front of the class with your science project.

-What do all these scenarios have in common?
-The person described in each scenario will likely be nervous!
-Who wouldn't be?
-Those types of situations are classic examples of times when people are likely to feel higher levels of stress and anxiety.
+What do all these scenes have in common?
+Each one would make most people nervous!
+These are classic examples of times when people feel higher levels of stress and anxiety.

 But those are just a few examples.
-All sorts of situations make all sorts of different people nervous.
-Everyone is different.
+All sorts of situations make different people nervous.
 What makes one person nervous might not affect another person at all.
-Regardless of your particular comfort with certain situations, life is full of situations that can cause anxiety and stress.
-For example, anyone can experience performance anxiety when worried about how they will score on an important test or perform in a big game.

 Why do our bodies react this way?
 Experts believe we’ve been programmed that way for hundreds of thousands of years.
-Long ago, the things that caused stress were often imminent, physical dangers, such as predatory animals like bears and big cats.
-When encountering such danger, the body goes into a “fight or flight” mode.
+Long ago, the things that caused stress were often physical dangers.
+They could include predatory animals like bears and big cats.
+When coming face-to-face with such danger, the body goes into a “fight or flight” mode.

-The typical physical responses to stress, such as increased heart rate and breathing, are caused by adrenaline surges triggered by anxiety.
-Those responses prepare the body either to fight or take flight.
+The typical physical responses to stress are caused by adrenaline surges.
+These prepare the body either to fight or take flight.
 For example, if you had to outrun a bear, your body would be preparing you to take flight!

-Your increased heart rate and breathing help to deliver more oxygen to your muscles in preparation for either running or fighting.
+Your increased heart rate and breathing help to deliver more oxygen to your muscles.
 Increased sweating acts to keep your body temperature normal while your muscles work harder.
-Today, though, usually the things that cause us to be nervous aren’t immediate, physical dangers, but our brains still react with many of the same bodily responses.
+These responses work together to help you fight or fly.
+Today, though, most of the things that cause us to be nervous aren’t immediate, physical dangers.
+Still, our brains react with many of the same bodily responses.

 So what can you do when you feel nervous?
-Breathing exercises can help reduce your breathing rate to normal and calm your racing heart at the same time.
-Taking control of your thoughts can also help to reduce stress and anxiety.
-Focus on positive things you can control, rather than worrying about things beyond your control.
+Try a few breathing exercises.
+These can help slow your breathing rate and racing heart at the same time.
+Taking control of your thoughts can also help to lower stress and anxiety.
+Focus on positive things you can control, rather than worrying about things you can’t.